ankit7828/support-ticketing/docs/architecture.md

 ## What is the request path for one representative user action, end to end?

-For example, when an agent acknowledges an SLA alert:
+For example, when an agent acknowledges an SLA alert :

 1. The agent opens the Alerts page in the browser.
 2. The browser sends a request to the Flask alert route when the agent clicks **Acknowledge**.